monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Add SeeAlso with a link to the GitHub issue that requested the obsoletion.
 1. If the term has **database_cross_reference annotations** and the **source** is annotated as MONDO:equivalentTo, change the source to **source** MONDO:obsoleteEquivalent (in the literal tab).
 Obsolete terms should never be equivalent.
 1. Add annotation consider, add the CURIE for the term that should be considered as a replacement.
-1. _Optional:_ Add an additional comment (rdfs:comment) explaning why the terms were merged.
+1. _Optional:_ Add an additional comment (rdfs:comment) explaning why the term was obsoleted.

 ### Obsolete a class (manually)
 1. Search for the class to be obsoleted.